MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-power-bi-tile.md

 **[OnSelect](properties-core.md)** – How the app responds when the user taps or clicks a control.
 By default, the Power BI report that's associated with the tile opens.

 **TileUrl** – The URL by which the tile is requested from the Power BI service.
-Note that a single parameter can be passed into the Power BI tile by modifyng the URL to append the parameter (i.e. … & "&$filter=Town/Province eq '" & ListBox1.Selected.Abbr & "'").
-Note that only the equals operator can be used in the parameter.
+You can pass a single parameter into the Power BI tile by appending the parameter to the URL (for example: … & "&$filter=Town/Province eq '" & ListBox1.Selected.Abbr & "'").
+You can use only the equals operator in the parameter.

 **[Visible](properties-core.md)** – Whether a control appears or is hidden.